princeton-nlp/SWE-agent/docs/reference/index.md

     Also note that SWE-agent is still developed very actively, so the python implementation details are still changing.
 See [the changelog](../installation/changelog.md) for more information.

+!!! tip "SWE-agent architecture"
+    Please first read the [architecture page](../background/architecture.md) for an overview of SWE-agent.

 The core:

 * The `sweagent/agent/` []() submodule implements the agent.